Access to abortion in Australia is highly variable due to the differing abortion laws between the states and territories.

 Abortion laws QLD

-- Remove abortion from the Criminal Code.
+- Removal of abortion from the Criminal Code.

 - Allow abortions up to 22 weeks to be performed in the State.

-- Allow abortions to take place after 22 weeks if the medical practitioner performing the termination has consulted with a second medical practitioner and both agree that ‘in all circumstances’ the abortion should be performed.
+- Allowing abortions to take place after 22 weeks if the medical practitioner performing the termination has consulted with a second medical practitioner and both agree that ‘in all circumstances’ the abortion should be performed.

 - Implement safe access zones of 150 metres around facilities that provide abortion care.